ivanmaurovic7/devBook/README.md

 ## devBook
-Created with: HTML, CSS, Vuetify, Vue.js and Firebase.
+Created with: HTML, CSS, Javascript, Vue.js, Vuetify and Firebase.

 # Capabilities:
 Anonymous users can look at profiles of registered users and read comments on their wall.